pola14225/tinycom/README.md

 # TinyCom

-A small and cheap computer, made in KiCAD.
+A small and cheap computer, made with KiCAD.
+(work in progress...)

 ## Pictures